Academic Standing Policy

-Calculation of academic standing
+Calculation of Academic Standing

-Grades counted toward academic standing
+Grades counted toward a Graduate Degree

 - Transfer credit grades are not included in the overall Roosevelt grade point average.
 Transfer coursework taken elsewhere for a higher grade cannot be used to improve academic standing.

 - Developmental courses (most English Language Program courses).